Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 Don't wait after deletion Node Group.\
 Who knows what happens?\
 When you delete first - EKS won't descale pods from the new Node Group.
-It will drop already draining pods from old one.\
-Another drawback - it might schedule them in a new Node Group before you descale.\
+It will drop already draining pods from the old one.\ Another drawback—it might schedule them in a new Node Group before you descale.\
 So think what approach suits for you.

 #### 6.1 Descale user deployments